bekzodbuyukov/pets-food-store/README.md

 # pets-food-store
-Pets' food store on Flask
+Pets' food store on Flask using Bootstrap templates

 Change-log: